mus-com-psy/ai-song-contest-2021/README.md

 # ai-song-contest-2021
-The paper trail of ideas and code in support of our sumission to the 2021 AI Song Contest.
+The paper trail of ideas and code in support of our submission to the 2021 AI Song Contest.

 ## Sax riffs/solos
 [Mark to add some remarks.]